 - Executive Committee

 The Livable Community Executive Committee meets bimonthly and consists of the Chair, Vice Chair, Secretary, Treasurer, and immediate Past-Chair.
-The Executive Committee drafts meeting agendas and meeting minutes, prepares an annual budget for consideration by the Policy Board, and oversees and monitors the Administrative Specialist.
+The Executive Committee drafts meeting agendas and meeting minutes, prepares an annual budget for consideration by the Policy Board, and oversees and monitors the Aging Specialist.
 Additionally, Executive Committee members attend Executive Committee meetings, participate in the Livable Community Speaker’s Bureau, and assist in the recruitment of Action Team and Committee members.
 The Executive Committee may create an ad hoc committee for the purpose of fund development or any other ad-hoc committee, as needed.